VFIO Internals

 The pin_user_pages_remote() call (introduced in kernel 5.6 to replace get_user_pages_remote() for DMA pinning) increments the page refcount and marks pages as pinned, preventing them from being swapped or moved while the device may be accessing them.

-All active DMA mappings are tracked in a radix tree (or interval tree in recent kernels) keyed by IOVA.
+All active DMA mappings are tracked in a red-black tree, keyed and searched for overlap by IOVA (vfio_find_dma()) — not a radix tree or the kernel's interval-tree API.
 This allows the kernel to:

 - Detect and reject overlapping MAP_DMA requests.